mmichilot/AD9833-Library/README.md

 # AD9833 Library for Arduino
-This library allows an Arduino board to control the AD9833 Programmable Waveform Generator.
+This library allows an Arduino board to control an AD9833 Programmable Waveform Generator.